 Jeffrey Pederson is an attorney who handles investment fraud and stockbroker and financial advisor negligence cases.
-He represents investors in such cases, usually required to be brought in front of FINRA (the Financial Industry Regulatory Authority) in New Mexico and nationwide*.
-If you have suffered losses as the result of inappropriate handling of your funds by a broker, financial advisor or other financial professional please submit your information in the boxes below, or call toll-free 1-844-253-5858.
+He represents investors in such malpractice cases, usually required to be brought in front of FINRA (the Financial Industry Regulatory Authority) in New Mexico and nationwide*.
+If you have suffered losses as the result of inappropriate handling of your funds by a broker, financial advisor or other financial professional please submit your information in the boxes below or call toll-free 1-844-253-5858.

 Billy P. Stanage, Jr. of Rio Rancho, New Mexico was barred from the securities industry.
 His employer terminated his employment for selling unapproved investments.
 The selling of unapproved investments is an action commonly referred to as “selling away.”
 Investors are led to believe that their investment firm has vetted an investment only to find that the financial advisor has sold the investment for a heightened commission or other inappropriate reason.
 Investors are entitled to recovery from those failing to supervise such financial advisors.